Modular Systems Support Agile and Flexible Supply Chains

 Based on the strategy defined above, the production layout can be organized as “module factories” within the factory.

 Product Leadership modules are linked to planned product development, which means the module production will be subjected to frequent changes.
-Close cooperation with R&D departments is crucial for the regular introduction of changes.
-Since the future is uncertain heavy and inflexible investments should likely be turned down in favor of more flexible solutions.
+Close cooperation with R&D departments is crucial for the regular introduction of modifications.
+Since the future is uncertain, heavy and inflexible investments should likely be turned down in favor of more flexible solutions.

-Operational Excellence modules consolidate increased volume per part enabled by increased re-use across the assortment.
-Since higher stability is to be expected, the outlook for higher capital investments for efficiency is better.
+Operational Excellence modules consolidate increased volume per part, enabled by increased re-use across the assortment.
+Since higher stability is to be expected, investment of capital for efficiency is justified.

 Module areas in the factory: From left – Flexible area with the ability to adapt to planned changes.
 Middle – Many variants and material to handle.
 Right – Few variants and high volumes

 A modular system also enables greater flexibility in separating sub-assemblies from the main assembly line.
-Even if the main assembly line is superior in efficiency, protecting the main assembly line balance can be advantageous by lifting out modules with varying assembly time to decoupled pre-assembly areas.
-The pre-assembly area produces different variants in the main assembly line sequence, or Kanban, without variance losses.
-And since all variants are assembled on the main assembly line, in the same way, total system performance is optimized without variance losses.
+Even if the main assembly line is superior in efficiency, protecting the main assembly line balance can be advantageous by lifting out modules with varying assembly times to decouple pre-assembly areas.
+The pre-assembly area produces different variants in the main assembly line sequence, triggered by an effective Kanban, without variance losses.
+And since all variants are assembled on the main assembly line, in the same way, the total system performance is optimized without variance losses.

-Where the variance is high or changes frequent, separate pre-assembly areas should be used to protect the main assembly line from losses and frequent design changes – even if the main assembly line has superior theoretical efficiency.
-The best modular product enables variance, uniqueness, and frequent refreshing, both in agreed areas of the product and according to agreed rules.
-And the modular system, with its standardized interfaces, is an asset so valuable for the entire company that significant changes should be governed by top management.
+Where the variance is high or changes frequent, separate pre-assembly areas should be used to protect the main assembly line from losses and frequent design changes, even if the main assembly line has superior theoretical efficiency.
+The best modular product enables variance, uniqueness, and frequent refreshing since there is agreement across the organization where the product design will change and how these changes will be governed.
+The modular system, with its standardized interfaces, is an asset so valuable for the entire company that any significant changes should be approved by top management.
+This escalation process for significant changes does not slow down the pace of frequent incremental changes required to drive price premium, grow share, or take advantage of cost-reducing activities.
+Strong, well-planned governance creates an environment where positive change (Kaizen) is enhanced and risk is reduced simultaneously.

 Three Common Supply Chain Mistakes